slhck/slhck.github.io/_posts/2025-10-25-typst-pdf-generation-xelatex-alternative.md

   --pdf-engine=xelatex
 ```

-This works reliably, but has some frustrating limitations.
-Like I mentioned earlier, the biggest pain point is compilation speed.
-XeLaTeX takes several seconds even for simple documents.
+This works great, but like I mentioned earlier, the biggest pain point is compilation speed.
+The combination of Pandoc and XeLaTeX takes several seconds, even for simple documents.
+Add in references and citations, and the wait time increases significantly because you need to compile twice to get references right.
 Also, if you've ever come across a LaTeX error, you know how cryptic and difficult they can be to debug.
 Lastly, a full TeX Live installation is several Gigabytes, which is a heavy dependency… just to generate PDFs?

 ## Welcome Typst!

-[Typst](https://typst.app/) is a modern alternative to LaTeX that provides the same typographic quality while being significantly faster and more user-friendly.
+[Typst](https://typst.app/) is a modern alternative to LaTeX that provides similar typographic quality while being significantly faster and more user-friendly.
 Best of all – and the reason I finally switched over to it – is that Pandoc has native Typst support.
-Since Typst uses a different standard syntax, and I did not want to learn a new language, I was initially skeptical to try it out unless I could feed it Markdown sources.
+Why not just use Typst directly?
+Well, it's yet another default syntax, and since Markdown is second nature to me, I didn't want to learn another language.
+So I was initially skeptical to try it out unless I could feed it Markdown sources.
 But now that is possible with Pandoc!

 Installing Typst is straightforward: